faruknane/DeepLearningFramework/README.md

 # DeepLearningFramework
 Every expression is a term whose derivative can be calculated by the DeepLearningLibrary automatically.
+An example of XOR model is shown below.

 ### Hyperparameters
 Global, independent from model.